What’s The Definition Of An Academic Argument

 one of the two exemplary papers provided as models

 This set provides a crystal-clear example of what college professors expect vis a vis these standards.

 Nussbaum – Compassion and Terror (reading)

 The broader lesson here is that the Standards mean very little without knowing the level of rigor in the expectations that are expected.
 Rigor is established not by the teaching but the assessment: the rigor of the task, the rigor of the models and rubric, and the standard set by the model papers.
-Faculties that spend all their time on thinking about instruction vis a vis the Standards will be missing the whole point of what a Standard is.
+Faculties that spend all their time thinking about instruction vis a vis the Standards will be missing the whole point of what a Standard is.
 It specifies outcomes, not inputs.
-(For a great resource that contains many sample assessment and papers, see David Conley’s book College Knowledge.)
+(For a great resource that contains many sample assessments and papers, see David Conley’s book College Knowledge.)

 A shout-out to my wife, Denise, who two years ago did a close reading of the Standards and caught this distinction between argument and persuasion that had heretofore gone unnoticed since the key text (quoted) above is in the Appendix, not the Standards themselves.

 Image attribution flickr user noneedtoargue; The Definition Of An Academic Argument; This article first appeared on Grant’s personal blog;